-SURJ (Showing Up for Racial Justice) organizes and motivates white people to work for racial justice.
+SURJ organizes and motivates white people to work for racial justice.
 We envision a society where we struggle together with love, for justice, human dignity and a sustainable world.
+Expand to read more.

-Racism is present through all of our contemporary institutions and structures.
-Racism is devastating to people of color and is closely intertwined with all systems of oppression.
-It robs all of us -- white people and people of color -- of our humanity.
+White supremacy is woven into the fabric of every modern institution of governance and economics in the United States.
+Racism — the manifestation of white supremacy in our everyday lives — is devastating to people of color and is closely intertwined with all systems of oppression.
+It robs all of us, both white people and people of color, of our humanity.

-We honor and learn from the long history of people of color and white people who have been unrelenting in their struggles for racial justice, and and in their drive to end all systems of oppression.
+We honor and learn from the long history of people of color and white people who have been unrelenting in their struggles for racial justice and in their drive to end all systems of oppression.

 We encourage white people to act collectively and publicly to challenge the manipulation of racist fear by the ruling class and corporate elite.
 We know that to transform this country we must be part of building a powerful, multi-racial majority to challenge racism in all its forms, and we hope you will join us!

 About SURJ SF

 The San Francisco chapter of SURJ is one of more than 150 chapters nationwide.

 We support local accountability partners to dismantle racism within ourselves, in our communities, and in our city.

 Develop and facilitate interactive events that explore race, white supremacy, identity, privilege, and community.